 Evaluation for Bariatric Surgery

-Bariatric surgery is a type of surgery to help you lose weight.
-It is a choice for some people who are obese and not able to lose weight with other methods.
-It may also be a choice if you are overweight and have a health problem such as diabetes or high blood pressure.
-These and certain other health problems can get better with weight loss.
+Bariatric surgery is a type of surgery to help you lose weight by making changes to your digestive system.
+It's a choice for some people who are obese and not able to lose weight with other methods.
+It may also be a choice if you're overweight and have a health problem such as diabetes, high blood pressure, arthritis, or sleep apnea.
+These problems can get better with weight loss.

 Benefits of bariatric surgery

-Bariatric surgery may help you lose a large amount of extra weight and keep it off.
-This can help prevent or treat health problems associated with obesity such as:
+Bariatric surgery may help you lose a large amount of extra weight and keep it off if you commit to the diet and lifestyle changes needed.
+This can help prevent or treat health problems linked to obesity such as:

 Diabetes